 Musical performance is an essential part of life at Cornell.
 Graduate students are welcome to participate in the many performing ensembles sponsored by the Music Department, which include choirs, orchestras, wind ensembles, jazz ensembles, a Javanese gamelan, percussion ensembles, and many types of chamber music.
 In addition to students pursuing the D.M.A. in performance practice, many candidates in musicology and composition also perform, and some make performance a formal part of their programs by declaring a minor in this area.

 The Music Department sponsors more than a hundred concerts each year, covering many historical periods and many cultural traditions.
 In addition, the Cornell Concert Series brings internationally renowned performers to the Cornell campus.
 Ensemble X, a professional new-music group based at Cornell, gives an annual series of concerts, as does the Cornell Contemporary Chamber Players, a group specializing in performing the works of the doctoral composition students.
-The Cornell Council for the Arts also serves as a potential source of funds for students wishing to organize their own concerts or other artistic activities.
+The Cornell Council for the Arts also serves as a potential source of funds for students wishing to organize their own concerts or other art

 Concentrations by Subject